 Brian Galliford has sung with conductors including Antonio Pappano, Simon Rattle, Vladimir Jurowski, Esa Pekka-Salonen, Carlo Rizzi, Kenneth Montgomery, Tugan Sokhiev, Ingo Metzmacher, Ryan Wigglesworth, Hartmut Haenchen, Peter Eötvös, Luca Pfaff, Edo de Waart, Reinbert de Leeuw and Valery Gergiev and worked with such directors as Simon McBurney, Benedict Andrews, Martin Duncan, Daniel Slater, Willy Decker, Harry Kupfer, Nicola Raab and Tim Albery.

-2013 has seen his debut at La Scala Milan in Raskatov's A Dog's Heart directed by Simon McBurney, conducted by Martyn Brabbins.
+2013 saw his debut at La Scala Milan in Raskatov's A Dog's Heart directed by Simon McBurney, conducted by Martyn Brabbins.
 La Bohème at the Saturday Matinee in the Concertgebouw Amsterdam, followed by Die Meistersinger von Nürnberg with the Netherlands Opera took him home to Amsterdam, after which he made his first visit to the Salzburger Festspiele as A Fool in Birtwistle's Gawain.
-He has spent the autumn in London for semi-staged performances of Peter Grimes with the London Philharmonic Orchestra under Vladimir Jurowski and then Simon McBurney's Magic Flute at English National Opera with Brian as Monostatos.
-The year closes with rehearsals at the Oper Frankfurt for a new production of Reimann's Die Gespenstersonate which opens in January 2014.
+He spent the autumn in London for semi-staged performances of Peter Grimes with the London Philharmonic Orchestra under Vladimir Jurowski and then Simon McBurney's Magic Flute at English National Opera with Brian as Monostatos.